yearn/tokenized-strategy/README.md

 cd tokenized-strategy
 ```

-NOTE: if you create from template you may need to run the following command to fetch the git submodules (.gitmodules for exact releases) `git submodule init && git submodule update`
+NOTE: if you create from template you may need to run the following command to fetch the git sub modules (.gitmodules for exact releases) `git submodule init && git submodule update`

 4. Build the project.